-When did you ever come out of a bank and say wow, the customer service was exceptional or felt like you have received tremendous value for money?
+When did you ever come out of one and say wow, the customer service was exceptional or felt like you have received tremendous value for money?
 If you’re anything like me the answer is never.

-They still operate over a time horizon of days instead of instantaneously.
-They still want to charge you a fee based on a % of the money you transfer instead of charging you what it actually costs to clear a transaction.
 The fat cats at the top are still enjoying the cream while the rest of us suffer.
 Banks are an illness and the only remedy is purging them from our system entirely.
-To rebuild we must burn them to the ground.
+To rebuild it we must burn them to the ground.

 A challenger has a route to domination based on something no bank in the world has been able to achieve — viral growth.
 This could be achieved very simply through the anonymization of data you already possess while releasing it back to your customers.

 Some challenger banks have tried to build businesses based on the instantaneous transfer of capital, whether that is for payment for goods, conversion of currency or transfer to other individuals.
 What they have failed to make use of so far is their unique opportunity to exploit all the data they are afforded.
 To do so they need a niche.
-There are already hints through the offering of insurance etc. but I believe they should already be doing much more for their customers.
+There are already hints through the offering of insurance etc. but they should already be doing much more for their customers.
+In many ways they have already become complacent.
+They have become profitable without having to alter the paradigm.
+They have become marginally better than traditional banks without altering the playing field.
+They are playing the same game instead of destroying the competition.

 Right now these challenger banks are pleasing customers which has allowed them to grow very quickly — what would happen if they amazed them and gave them value beyond anything they imagined was possible?
 My Grandmother currently pays £89 a month for the same Sky subscription my Father pays £34 for.
 If both individuals paid for this through the same bank they would possess that comparative data for every person on the platform that subscribes to the same service.